Manuel Casabielle Partner

 Manny graduated from Coral Gables Sr. High School.
 He attended the University of Florida and graduated with honors with a Bachelor of Science in Business Administration.
 He graduated from the University of Florida School of Law in 1982.

 While in law school he served as a summer law clerk for a medium size civil law firm in Miami.
 Prior to graduation a small civil litigation firm, also in Miami, hired him.
-In 1983 Manny was hired by Janet Reno, State Attorney in and for the Eleventh Judicial Circuit, as one of her prosecutors.
+In 1983 Manny was hired by Janet Reno, State Attorney, for the Eleventh Judicial Circuit, as one of her prosecutors.
 While working as a prosecutor Manny tried numerous cases, from the simplest bench trial to serous felonies.
-It was during this time that he distinguished himself as a trial attorney and found his true passion, being a litigator.
+It was during this time that he distinguished himself as a trial attorney and found his true passion being a litigator.

 After leaving the State Attorney’s Office Manny became a partner in a small litigation firm representing clients in criminal and civil cases, in both state and federal courts.
 In 1989 he opened his own firm, Manuel L. Casabielle, P.A., where he worked until joining Boyd, Richards, Parker, and Colonnelli, P.L..